Chapter 15 - Prelude to the Last Dance?

 I began feeling stronger every day.
 I was still taking the Wellbutin for emotional stability.
 It was still helping.
 Towards the end of the month Rob Ryerse, one of my Vote Common Good friends, came into town and I actually drove for the first time to meet him in Denver.
 We sort of did a de-brief of what had happened after the 2018 campaign and confirmed what I suspected Doug was up to.
 It was not something I was interested in.
 We also talked about the help I was providing his friend Marc Benjamin on his political reality show “American Lodestar.”
 He predicted Marc would hire me at some point if he could find the money.

-And toward the end of the month I met with Blake Kingsbury, one of the innovation network guys in Denver.
+And toward the end of the month I met with Blake Kingsbury.
 Over lunch he committed 30K to Story Studio IF I would make one of the TV projects that some friends of his were doing a priority.
 Although I didn’t get the funds until late November, Blake’s commitment was a god send.
 It bought me some time to find clients and get Story Srudio moving again without having to spend more of my Mothers money to keep us going.

 Considering all that had happened I had lost some time in terms of the transition but nothing fatal.
 No pun intended.
 I was very happy that it had all worked out… again.
 Lucky stars I guess.

 This was a test of some of the new features of Storycatching.
 The first step was to capture/map the participant’s stories that inspired the idea.
-We also looked at the resistance to the concept actually manifesting in the world.
+We next looked at the resistance to the concept actually manifesting in the world.
 If it was such a good idea, what could go wrong?
 The answer to that was... everything.
-The third step in the process was to build an internet test of the idea and send it out to family and friends to play with (the TV show) and give feedback on what worked and what didn’t.
+That was important to know.
+The third step in the process was to build a test of the idea on the NET and send it out to family and friends to play with (the TV show) and give feedback on what worked and what didn’t.

 As I looked at the cable television networks in 2019 or the new players like Netflix and Amazon it seemed these Internet tests would accomplish a couple of things.
 First, the test of the design was critical to its actually becoming something.
 Second, building an audience from the test, gave you a group that demonstrated they were interested in the concept.
 IF you were not one of the big content suppliers to cable that could get a project greenlit on their reputation, building an audience for the idea positioned smaller companies like us to have much more leverage in getting it funded and made.